opennode/waldur-core/docs/api/statistics.rst

 - ?aggregate=aggregate_model_name (default: 'customer'.
 Have to be from list: 'customer', 'project', 'project_group')
 - ?uuid=uuid_of_aggregate_model_object (not required.
 If this parameter will be defined - result will contain only object with given uuid)

-Answer will be dictionary where key is severity and value is alert number.
+Answer will be dictionary where key is severity and value is a count of alerts.

 Example: